 - a.
-Upon application for development of the 66th acre of the Property, a report shall be provided to the Director of Parks and Recreation or his designee showing total credits and debits on tree mitigation fees. - b.
+Upon application for development of the 66th acre of the Property, a report shall be provided to the Director of Parks and Recreation or his designee showing total credits and debits on tree mitigation fees.
+No payment will be required with or in relation to the submission of the foregoing report. - b.
 Upon application for development of the 131st acre of the Property, a report shall be provided to the Director of Parks and Recreation or his designee showing total credits and debits on tree mitigation fees.
 If there is an outstanding debit, a Monarch City Tree Mitigation Account will be established by the City in which funds equal to the outstanding debit shall be deposited and dedicated and restricted to be used towards tree mitigation through on-site tree replacement along the guidelines established in the District. - c.
 Upon application for development of the 196th acre, a report shall be provided to the Director of Parks and Recreation or his designee showing total credits and debits on tree mitigation fees.
-If there is an outstanding debit, a Monarch City Tree Mitigation Account will be established by the City in which funds equal to the outstanding shall be deposited and dedicated and restricted to be used towards tree mitigation through on-site tree replacement along the guidelines established in the District. - d.
-Upon application for development of the remaining acres of the Property, a report shall be provided to the Director of Parks and Recreation or his designee showing total credits and debits on tree mitigation fees.
-If there is an outstanding debit, a plan shall be identified to use the remaining fees for on-site tree replacement along the guidelines established in the PD.
+If there is an outstanding debit, a Monarch City Tree Mitigation Account will be established by the City in which funds equal to the outstanding shall be deposited and dedicated and restricted to be used towards tree mitigation through on-site tree replacement along the guidelines established in the District.